Best place to find information and services that your council provides...

 The Liverpool City Region Mayor will initially be for a period of three years, with a further election being held in 2020.

-The full list of candidates will be available on www.liverpoolcityregionelects.org from 5 April 2017.
+The full list of candidates is now available on www.liverpoolcityregionelects.org and in the Statement of Persons Nominated document.
 In addition, every household across the Liverpool City Region will be receiving a Mayoral booklet before the end of April 2017, which gives further information about the Elections process and each candidate.

 To find out more about the Liverpool City Region Mayoral Elections, visit www.liverpoolcityregion-ca.gov.uk/election